DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: The Sunyaev-Zel'dovich effect

 \subsection{The map-making process}

-Once defined the models describing the pressure and number density of the electrons, we apply them to the 15 halo lightcones deriving from the \texttt{DEMNUni} set (see Section~\ref{demnUni}).
-For each halo we integrate the relevant quantities along the lines of sight within a radius of $4 R_{200}$ from its centre, to obtain estimates for Compton-$y$ (tSZ) and for $\Delta T /T$ (kSZ).
-By summing, in each direction in the sky, the contribution from all haloes we are able to create the synthetic SZ maps.
-For this purpose we use the code \texttt{XGPaint}\footnote{\url{https://websky-cita.github.io/XGPaint.jl/stable/}}, which was was specifically developed to paint emission of extragalactic foregrounds on dark matter halos.
+Once defined the model describing the pressure of the electrons, we apply it to the 15 halo lightcones deriving from the \texttt{DEMNUni} set (see Section~\ref{demnUni}).
+For each halo we integrate the relevant quantity along the lines of sight within a radius of $4 R_{200}$ from its centre, to obtain estimates for the Compton-$y$.
+Summing then the contributions from all haloes in each sky direction allows us to create synthetic tSZ maps.
+For this purpose we use the code \texttt{XGPaint}\footnote{\url{https://websky-cita.github.io/XGPaint.jl/stable/}}, which was specifically developed to paint emission of extragalactic foregrounds on dark matter haloes.
 As our baseline choice we produce our maps in the CAR pixelisation scheme~\cite{carWCS}.
-We choose to generate, for each of the two effects and each of the simulations, two types of map: \begin{itemize} \item a full-sky, lower resolution (with a pixel size of $0.5 \degree$) one, for the one-point statistics; \item a full-sky, higher resolution (with a pixel size of $0.5^\prime$ ) one, for the computation of the power spectrum. \end{itemize} We show examples of smaller maps in Figure~\ref{multiFigMaps}.
-It is possible to see how the presence of massive neutrinos lowers the signal for both the effects, but more markedly for the tSZ.
+We choose to generate, for each of the two effects and each of the simulations, two types of map: \begin{itemize} \item a full-sky, lower resolution (with a pixel size of $0.5 ^{\circ}$) one, for the one-point statistics; \item a full-sky, higher resolution (with a pixel size of $0.5^\prime$ ) one, for the computation of the power spectrum. \end{itemize} We show examples of smaller maps in Figure~\ref{multiFigMaps}, of both the SZ effects (see Appendix~\ref{sec::kszResults} for a description of our modelling of the kSZ limited to DM haloes).
+It is possible to see how the presence of massive neutrinos lowers the signal for the two effects, but more markedly for the tSZ.
 Nonetheless, the formed structures appearing in the different maps resemble each other, highlighting the specific imprint of free streaming.